eser/ajan/results/README.md

 ## Overview

-The **results** package provides a structured way to handle and represent operational results, including errors, within the application.
+**results** package provides a structured way to handle and represent operational results, including errors, within the application.

 The documentation below provides an overview of the package, its types,